• Access

 As you can see, the original design is red and sort of like a grey.
 If you want to use the Pens with this image, you have two options.

-The first one is to change both layers to draw; this means that you won’t cut anything and you will be drawing a flower with the “Just Because” design.
+The first one is to change both layers to “Pen”; this means that you won’t cut anything, and you will be drawing a flower with the “Just Because” design.

 The second option (and the one I chose) is to cut the flower (green) and draw the “Just Because” design with the pens.

-Important: When you are cutting and drawing at the same time, make sure you select both layers and click on the Attach button located at the end of the layer panel.
-If you don’t attach, each design will be in a different cutting mat.
+Important: When you are cutting and drawing simultaneously, make sure you select both layers and click on the “Attach” button located at the end of the Layers panel.
+If you don’t attach, each design will be on a different cutting mat.

-Note: Most Multi-Layer designs are grouped, to edit the linetype of a single layer from the group you either have to ungroup layers and select the from the canvas.
+Note: Most Multi-Layer designs are grouped.
+To edit a single layer’s operation from the group, you either have to ungroup layers and select them from the canvas.
 Or keep the group intact and choose the layer of the layers panel.

-If you feel confused about that (again) check my weld, attach, and group tutorial.
+If you feel confused about that check my weld, attach, and group tutorial.

 Doesn’t it look pretty?

 Look at these two other examples as well (Codes: #M3F100 and #M9F3B8D).
-I used simple images, and I just changed the Linetype of the internal design to draw.
+I used simple images, and I just changed the operation of the internal design to pen.

 It’s so simple, and Cricut has thousands of options for you to create this sort of effect.
-Again, don’t forget to attach the Cut and Draw layer.
+Again, don’t forget to attach the Cut and Pen layer.

 I decided to cut and draw the flower and see how beautiful it looks!